Skip to Main Content

 RESOURCES: Video (Berkeley Digital Accessibility)Captions | Digital Accessibility (UC Berkeley Disability Access Program)

-• Include captions for all pre-recorded audio to describe content, important information, scenery, actions, expressions, etc. Audio needs to be in a readily available media format that has a video player supporting closed captioning, uses synchronized text streams in SMIL 1 or 2, or uses the track element to provide captions.
+• Includes captions for all pre-recorded audio to describe content, important information, scenery, actions, expressions, etc. Audio needs to be in a readily available media format that has a video player supporting closed captioning, uses synchronized text streams in SMIL 1 or 2, or uses the track element to provide captions.

 • TIP: Unedited closed captions generated by YouTube, Zoom, and Premiere Pro are not sufficient.

-• Provide audio descriptions (via a link immediately next to the AV content) that describes content, important information, scenery, actions, expressions, etc. Audio needs to be a common audio format used on the internet (ex: MP3) and can be either:
+• Provides audio descriptions (via a link immediately next to the AV content) that describes content, important information, scenery, actions, expressions, etc. Audio needs to be a common audio format used on the internet (ex: MP3) and can be either:

 • "Standard", wherein narration is added during existing pauses in the dialogue